maham-vesali/Equation-of-two-unknowns/README.md

 # Equation-of-two-unknowns
-hello guys and girls this program lets you to be the firs in your class be the fast and first!!!!!!!!! developer : maham-vesali
+hello guys and girls this program lets you to solve your equation ( its in persian) developer : maham-vesali